Advocacy and Intervention

 Open Meetings (OMA) Complaint

-Under the Open Meetings Act (“OMA”), the Office of the Attorney General (“OAG”) has the discretion and authority to enforce the OMA’s provisions.
+Under the Open Meetings Act (OMA), the NM Department of Justice (NMDOJ) has the discretion and authority to enforce the OMA’s provisions.
 NMSA 1978, § 10-15-3(B).
-Generally, the OAG reviews and issues determinations regarding whether public agencies have violated the OMA.
-All OMA complaints submitted to the OAG, including any attached materials and any correspondence regarding those complaints, are public records subject to public inspection.
-Additionally, OMA complaints and determinations from the OAG may be posted on our website.
+Generally, the NMDOJ reviews and issues determinations regarding whether public agencies have violated the OMA.
+All OMA complaints submitted to the NMDOJ, including any attached materials and any correspondence regarding those complaints, are public records subject to public inspection.
+Additionally, OMA complaints and determinations from the NMDOJ may be posted on our website.

-All complaints submitted to the Office of the Attorney General will be reviewed for potential OMA violations.
-The OAG may dismiss those complaints that fall outside OMA’s purview and those for which no remedy is available under OMA, or forward OMA complaints to another appropriate agency for resolution.
-Please note that the OAG does not represent complainants in suits against public bodies.
+All complaints submitted to the NM Department of Justice will be reviewed for potential OMA violations.
+The NMDOJ may dismiss those complaints that fall outside OMA’s purview and those for which no remedy is available under OMA, or forward OMA complaints to another appropriate agency for resolution.
+Please note that the NMDOJ does not represent complainants in suits against public bodies.

 Inspection of Public Records (IPRA) Complaint

-Under the Inspection of Public Records Act (“IPRA”), the Office of the Attorney General (“OAG”) has the discretion and authority to enforce the IPRA’s provisions.
+Under the Inspection of Public Records Act (IPRA), the NM Department of Justice (NMDOJ) has the discretion and authority to enforce the IPRA’s provisions.
 NMSA 1978, § 14-2-12.
-Generally, the OAG reviews and issues determinations regarding whether public agencies have violated the IPRA.
-All IPRA complaints submitted to the OAG, including any attached materials and any correspondence regarding those complaints, are public records subject to public inspection.
-Additionally, IPRA complaints and determinations from the OAG may be posted on our website.
+Generally, the NMDOJ reviews and issues determinations regarding whether public agencies have violated the IPRA.
+All IPRA complaints submitted to the NMDOJ, including any attached materials and any correspondence regarding those complaints, are public records subject to public inspection.
+Additionally, IPRA complaints and determinations from the NMDOJ may be posted on our website.

-All complaints submitted to the OAG will be reviewed for potential IPRA violations.
-The OAG may dismiss those complaints that fall outside IPRA’s purview and those for which there is no remedy available under IPRA, or forward IPRA complaints to another appropriate agency for resolution.
-Please note that the OAG does not represent complainants in suits against public bodies.
+All complaints submitted to the NMDOJ will be reviewed for potential IPRA violations.
+The NMDOJ may dismiss those complaints that fall outside IPRA’s purview and those for which there is no remedy available under IPRA, or forward IPRA complaints to another appropriate agency for resolution.
+Please note that the NMDOJ does not represent complainants in suits against public bodies.

 Medicaid Provider Fraud and Abuse